-Here is the application, in PDF and in Word for Let's Talk About It.
+Here is the application for Let's Talk About It.
 The instructions are included.
 If you have any problem downloading one of these or other questions, please do not hesitate to call (773-5051).

 Please note the application deadline for hosting a Let's Talk About It program: